Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 Prefix caching mainly lowers TTFT (Time to First Token) because it eliminates repeated prefill work.
 It doesn't make decode itself cheaper.

 The critical rule is isolation.
-Reuse prefixes only inside an authorized cache namespace, such as one tenant or an explicitly public shared prompt. vLLM documents an optional cache salt intended to isolate cache reuse across trust groups and mitigate timing-based probing; platform routing must also keep adapter and model compatibility consistent.[9]
+Reuse prefixes only inside an authorized cache namespace, such as one tenant or an explicitly public shared prompt. vLLM's prefix-caching design docs describe an optional cache salt intended to isolate cache reuse across trust groups and mitigate timing-based probing; platform routing must also keep adapter and model compatibility consistent.[9]

-Enabling private-prefix reuse without a tenant or trust-group namespace is an isolation bug, not only a performance mistake.
+Enabling private-prefix reuse without a tenant or trust-group namespace is an isolation bug first, even if the original change was meant to improve performance.
 Scope private cache reuse by tenant or authorized trust group and compatible model, tokenizer, and adapter configuration.

 1def cache_key(trust_group: str, model: str, adapter: str, tokenizer: str, prefix: str) -> tuple[str, ...]: